Illinois: The OPEC of water

 But these rivers weren't always so small.
 During the last of the glaciations, torrents of meltwater pouring off the receding ice sheets—described by scientists as "sluiceways"—carved these valleys.
 The water sliced through the loess deposits to a depth of 100 feet or more below the present valley floors.
 This meltwater bore with it countless tons of sand and gravel which gradually settled into and filled these valleys.
 The extensive sand and gravel deposits were in turn buried beneath newer soil layers, creating aquifers flanking the rivers which are up to 100 feet deep and in places several miles wide.

 These rivers cut valleys into the upper layers of the bedrock which underlies the state.
 These preglacial valleys were subsequently filled by the same advancing glaciers which obliterated all but the subterranean evidence of their sojourns here.
-Today these valleys too lie buried, roughly 300 feet below the modern surface, forming aquifers ranging from 3 to 10 miles in width.
+Today these valleys too lie buried, roughly 300 feet below the modern surface, forming aquifers ranging from three to ten miles in width.

 The aquifers formed from old valleys were laid down by rivers, whose courses tend to be chaotic, while the bedrock was laid down by the slow accretion of matter falling like a gentle snow on the ancient seabeds; the valley aquifers tend to be spotty in their distribution, while the bedrock aquifers are much more uniform, stretching virtually unchanged for hundreds of square miles.